mfractor/mfractor.github.io/docs/setup.md

+#Setup

+*Installing, activating and updating MFractor*

 ##Introduction
-In order to start using MFractor, we'll first want to install it.

-This section outlines how we can install and activate MFractor after installation.
+This document covers how to install, activate and update MFractor for Xamarin Studio.

-Additionally, we'll learn how to update and uninstall MFractor.

 ##Install MFractor
 The simplest way to install MFractor into Xamarin Studio is by using the MFractor.Installer helper addin.